bedezign/yii2-audit/README.md

 * Automatically log javascript errors.
 Errors and warning are logged automatically (if you activate the functionality), but the javascript component also provides methods to manually add logging entries.

 * View your data.
 The module contains a nice viewer that is automatically made available when you add it to your configuration.
-It has configurable permissions to limit access to this functionality.
+It has configurable permissions to limit access to this functionality, both by roles or by user-id.

 ## Installing

-* Run `composer.phar require --prefer-dist bedezign/yii2-audit "*"` or add a `require` line to your `composer.json`: `'bedezign/yii2-audit: "*"`
+* Run `composer.phar require --prefer-dist bedezign/yii2-audit "*"` or add a `require` line to your `composer.json`: `'bedezign/yii2-audit: "*"`.
-* Run the migrations from the `migrations` folder. `yii migrate --migrationPath=@bedezign/yii2/audit/migrations`
+* Run the migrations from the `migrations` folder to create the relevant tables:  `yii migrate --migrationPath=@bedezign/yii2/audit/migrations`
-* Add a module to your configuration (with optional extra settings) and if it needs to auto trigger, also add it to the bootrap.
+* Add a module to your configuration (with optional extra settings) and if it needs to auto trigger, also add it to the bootstrap:

 Example: